 During the inspection, ask if you can take the car for a test drive.
 A lot of issues may not reveal themselves until you’re on the road, such as squeaky brakes.
 Check that the car doesn’t make any irregular noises.

 Don’t buy a car without checking its history.
-You will want to make sure that the vehicle is not stolen, or there is outstanding debt owing on it.
-Consider checking the car’s Vehicle Identification Number (VIN) on the Personal Property Securities Register to find out its history.
+You will want to make sure that the vehicle is not stolen, or there is an outstanding debt owing on it.
+Consider checking the car’s Vehicle Identification Number (VIN) on the Personal Property Securities Register (PPSR) to find out its history.
 There will be a small fee for this but could save you a lot of money in the future.

 Sometimes, it’s hard to tell if you’ve bought a lemon car.
 You often won’t know if your car is a lemon when you buy it, especially if you buy from a licensed dealer.
 However, this can happen.